Community Support Services

 - Computers & Adapted Technology Training

-Recreational programs like these help restore, strengthen and maintain wellbeing.
+Recreational programs help restore, strengthen and maintain wellbeing.
 Program benefits include cognitive and physical stimulation, socialization, community involvement, the opportunity to gain new interests and rekindle past interests, and finding new methods of self-expression.

 To learn more about the Inglis Day Program, please call our customer service center toll-free at 1.866.2.INGLIS (1.866.246.4547), or email us at firstname.lastname@example.org